 In recent years, the Human Rights Center convened three international conferences—one in The Hague and two in Salzburg—on the application of emerging technologies to expose and document genocide, crimes against humanity, and war crimes.
 These historic convenings brought together scores of technologists, international lawyers, activists, and university researchers to usher in a new era in digital investigations and led to a series of workshops with the Division of Investigations in the Office of the Prosecutor at the International Criminal Court (ICC) on the collection, analysis, and presentation of digital evidence in trial proceedings.

-Prior to the those international workshops, the center hosted the Soul of the New Machine in May 2009 and Advancing the New Machine in 2011.
-These cutting-edge conferences looked at the role and potential of emerging technologies in human rights investigations.
+Prior to the those international workshops, the center hosted Soul of the New Machine in May 2009 and Advancing the New Machine in 2011 to explore the intersection of human rights and technology.

 Technology conferences, events, and reports

 The Human Rights Center and the International Criminal Court’s Office of the Prosecutor convened Beyond Reasonable Doubt: Using Scientific Evidence to Advance Prosecutions at the International Criminal Court in The Hague in October 2012.
 The purpose of the conference was to promote an ongoing exchange of ideas, expertise, and strategies for the application of new and emerging scientific methods and technologies to judicial investigations of serious international crimes and to expand the range of strategic and technological resources for investigators and prosecutors to use in pursuing accountability for such crimes.

 The first Salzburg Workshop on Improving War Crimes Investigations, held in October 2013, brought together investigators and prosecutors from the International Criminal Court, specialists in cyberinvestigations, foundation representatives, legal experts, and University of California, Berkeley, faculty and students to discus the use of digital evidence to prosecute atrocity crimes (genocide, crimes against humanity, and war crimes).
 The Human Rights Center sponsored the workshop in collaboration with CITRIS (Center for Information Technology Research in the Interest of Society), the Office of the Prosecutor of the International Criminal Court, and Salzburg Global Seminar at the Schloss Leopoldskron, an Austrian castle occupied by the Nazis during World War II and subsequently dedicated to promoting human rights and international justice.